-Answer: Yes: The lands form part of (an established suburb of the City) {the established / designated urban settlement of Dublin City}.
+Answer: Yes: The lands form part of the established / designated urban settlement of Dublin City.

 (iv) Will be essential in achieving compact and sustainable urban growth.

 (v) There are no suitable alternative lands for the particular use or development type, in areas at lower risk of flooding within or adjoining the core of the urban settlement.